Career Definition for a Segmental Paver

 Similar careers to segmental paving include:

 A terrazzo worker is a specialized kind of cement mason.
 In this physically demanding occupation, terrazzo workers prepare the surface to be worked on by setting the concrete forms, leveling the surface, and pouring the concrete; terrazzo workers then add a thin layer of marble chips, which they polish to a decorative finish.
 Terrazzo workers can apply this finish to patios, walkways, and floors.
 A high school diploma is required; aspiring terrazzo workers then complete several years of on-the-job training or an apprenticeship program.
-According to the BLS, the number of jobs for terrazzo workers is expected to increase 7% from 2014-2024.
-Terrazzo workers earned median pay of $40,710 in 2015, per the BLS.
+According to the BLS, the number of jobs for terrazzo workers is expected to increase 12% from 2016-2026.
+Terrazzo workers and finishers earned median pay of $42,500 in 2018, per the BLS.